Showing Property Is a Dangerous Job – What Real Estate Agents Do to Keep Buyers Sellers and Themselves Safe

 Working With Sellers

-It is not only the agent’s safety that is at stake.
-Your safety is also of consideration.
+It is not only the seller’s safety that is at stake.
+The agent's safety is also of consideration.
 Sellers and agents alike have been held hostage, physically harmed, and robbed at gunpoint on many occasions.

 Meeting Buyers and Sellers for the First Time